Python notes - syntax and language

 If you use super(), it should be used consistently, when you know the potential problems and can explain to other people why it won't fail.
 (Read the two things linked to, or something like it)

-While more verbose than super(), it's easier to follow, less magical, but less fragile for later changes, and mistakes are probably easier to spot by now not coming from implicit behaviour. (you can argue about the fragility - yes, it will cause errors quickly when you change arguments, but that's arguably preferable over the alternative)
+While more verbose than super(), it's easier to follow, maybe less fragile for later changes, and some mistakes are probably easier to spot by being explicit rather than coming from magical implicit behaviour. (you can argue about the fragility - yes, it will cause errors quickly when you change arguments, but that's arguably preferable over the alternative)

 One assumption here is that class inheritance is used for eliminating redundancy in your own codebase, not for flexibility.